msmayankshetty99/MediSave/README.md

 # MediSave - Medical Expense Tracker

 MediSave is a comprehensive medical expense tracking application that helps you manage and monitor your healthcare expenses.
-The application includes a receipt scanning feature that uses GPT-4 Vision to automatically extract expense details from medical receipts.
+The application includes a receipt scanning feature that uses OpenAI's GPT-4o-mini model to automatically extract expense details from medical receipts.

 ## Features